 Remember, the soil conditions contribute directly to foundations heaving, which suggests it makes sense to look for ways to mitigate any conditions that contribute to the expanding and contracting of soils as they become saturated and then dry out.

 In some cases, that will mean making changes to the slope of the ground around the home so water drains better.
 If more water is directed away from the home, the level of soil saturation can be reduced.
 Our team of experts will recommend corrections to the site’s drainage to reduce the odds of new problems developing in the future.

 It’s also important to consider adding or improving the home’s gutter system to further aid in moving water away from the home.
 When water is allowed to cascade freely off the home’s roof, it will wash away soil from around the foundation area, making soil saturation problems worse.

-Get the Foundation Advice You Need Today
+Get the Kyle Foundation Services You Need Today

 If you see any indication of a foundation problem, now is the time to contact your Kyle, TX, foundation professionals.
 We’re always happy to schedule an evaluation of your home’s foundation.
 After an inspection, we’ll be able to determine what issues are causing the problem and determine what steps should be taken to remediate that problem.

 Remember, we know every home is different, and our foundation experts will take the time to review any issues and present the available options for correcting the problems.
 Contact our team now for advice.